 Who Was Beau Biden?

-Beau Biden was the first-born son of president-elect Joe Biden.
+Beau Biden was the first-born son of President Joe Biden.
 After receiving a law degree from Syracuse University, the Delaware native served as a federal prosecutor in the U.S. Attorney’s Office in Philadelphia.
 A Delaware National Guard Iraq War veteran, he went on to serve as the attorney general of Delaware for two terms, before announcing a 2016 bid for governor.
 However, he died in May 2015 at the age of 46, following a battle with brain cancer.

 Early Life and Education

 Joseph Robinette “Beau” Biden III was born on February 3, 1969, in Wilmington, Delaware, the first child of parents Joe and his first wife, Neilia.
 Three months before Beau’s fourth birthday, he was involved in a tragic car accident on December 18, 1972, that resulted in the deaths of his mother and 13-month-old sister, Naomi “Amy” Biden.